lindseyrapp/PagesProject/index.md

 ## Introduction <a name="introduction"></a>

 Hello!
-I'm Lindsey, a Computer Science student with a love for creative problem solving.
-I currently work as a student researcher for Lawrence Berkeley National Lab where I design metabolic pathway map SVG's & embed code into the images to allow for multiomics date to be projected upon them, as well as contribute to a native JS app to help researchers filter and identify the pathway maps that are most relevant to their data.
+I'm Lindsey, a Computer Science student with a love for creative problem-solving.
+I currently work as a student researcher for Lawrence Berkeley National Lab where I design metabolic pathway map SVG's & embed code into the images to allow for multiomics data to be projected upon them, as well as contribute to a native JS app to help researchers filter and identify the pathway maps that are most relevant to their data.
 I am also a published singer/songwriter (new song linked below!).

 _Professional headshot:_